dart-lang/language/working/augmentations/feature-specification.md

 *   For all positional parameters:

-    *   The augmenting function's parameter name is `_`, or
+    *   The name of the augmenting parameter declaration is `_`, or

-    *   The augmenting function's parameter name is the same as the name of the corresponding positional parameter in every preceding declaration that doesn't have `_` as its name.
+    *   The name of the augmenting parameter declaration is the same as the name of the corresponding parameter declaration in every preceding declaration that doesn't have `_` as its name.

-    *In other words, a declaration can ignore a positional parameter's name by using `_`, but all declarations in the chain that specify a name have to agree on it.
+    *In other words, a declaration can ignore a positional parameter's name by using `_`, but all declarations in the chain that specify a name which is not `_` must agree on it.*

     ```dart
     f1(int _) {} // OK, this declaration doesn't care about the name.